Best Baby Registry? Return Policy, Completion Discount Comparison

 We will gladly match our direct competitors’ prices on identical items.
 Please call us at 1-800-436-3048 so a Customer Service Representative can assist you.
 Exceptions may apply.

 Completion Discount: Valid after due date.
 10% off all remaining items, you will receive both a physical coupon in the mail and a coupon code via e-mail, so make sure both are accurate.
 (Some people report that the 10% coupon works on all items, not just remaining items in registry.
-May vary by each store policy, like the acceptance of expired 20% off coupons.)
+May vary by each store policy, similar to the acceptance of expired 20% off coupons.)

 The Rest

 Wishpot is another universal registry that allows to add any item from any store online, and then people can “reserve” that item to give to you.
 A price comparison engine helps gift givers see where the item is the cheapest.
 Again, this method makes it difficult to return items as people may buy them from online stores that require you to arrange and pay for return shipping or have a gift receipt, or stores that you don’t have near you.
+It seems more focused on making things easier for the gift giver than the gift recipient.

 In the end, we decided to register at Babies R Us and the Amazon.com Baby Registry.
 We would have chosen Buy Buy Baby over Babies R Us, but there was no BBB near us.
-Babies R Us will work best for friends and family that prefer to buy something in a physical store.
-Amazon is just cheaper and easier for people that want to ship us something directly, but still has a good return policy for the most part.
-We’ll probably only use the completion discount at Amazon, as BRU prices are often more than 10% more expensive anyway.
-We decided to leave out Target for the sake of simplicity.
+Babies R Us will work best for friends and family that prefer to browse and then buy something in a physical store.
+Amazon is more convenient for people that want to ship us something directly, but still has a good return policy for the most part.
+In the end, we were happy with the results.
+We used the completion discount from both Amazon and Bed Bath and Beyond without issue, but definitely bought more stuff from Amazon.
+We did return some duplicate things to Bed Bath and Beyond instead of mailing it back to Amazon, and it took us nearly a year to spend all the credit (mostly because we were too lazy to drive back out to the store and we tend to buy a lot of baby stuff used).

-We used Babies R Us and Target, but definitely used Amazon to finish off what we needed.
+1. We used Babies R Us and Target, but definitely used Amazon to finish off what we needed.
 One big thing to remember, it’s easy to scan things when you aren’t actually buying them.
 We did some research and really focused on what we needed, limiting the purchasing options for our friends and relatives to useful things.
 That cute lamp with the monkey on it that matches the bedding (at $50) isn’t needed, as much as BRU wants you to think so!

-We went with Baby R Us and Target, I was really disapointed with Baby R Us when the return policy wasn’t what we were told when we registered.
+2. We went with Baby R Us and Target, I was really disapointed with Baby R Us when the return policy wasn’t what we were told when we registered.
 Because of that we haven’t been back in just over 2 years and don’t plan on it anytime soon.
 I actually tell our friends not to register there because of that.

 Good luck to you and the Mrs.

-You left out Craigslist.
+3. You left out Craigslist.
 Not to be snarky, but it is amazing the number of good quality (and sometimes still in the box) items for babies and infants you will find on Craigslist if you live in a large-enough metro.
 We certainly did (buying and then re-selling).

 The thing is, with new babies – especially if the first born – people overbuy for their own as well as gifts.
 Some of the big ticket items (cribs, high chairs, etc.) get high use, but for a limited time before outgrown or no longer necessary.
 Buy it on Craigslist, grow through it and put it back on Craigslist.
 I’d love to see a study tracking this stuff through a community with Craigslist.